k06a/DeluxeInjection/README.md

 #### Blocks injection

-You are also able to use methods `injectBlock:` and `forceInjectBlock:` to return `DIResult` block to provide injected getter block or `nil` otherwise.
+You are also able to use methods `injectBlock:` and `forceInjectBlock:` to return `DIGetter` block to provide injected getter block or `nil` otherwise.
 You may wanna use this methods if wanna make a decision to return value on target object.
 Maybe return different mutable copies for different targets or etc.

 For example this will inject only properties of types `NSMutableArray` and `NSMutableDictionary` with 2 prepared objects using two different but equal ways: